Facts about epilepsy life insurance

 Is epilepsy considered a pre-existing condition?

-This is not to say that you’ll struggle to get life cover with epilepsy, however there might be some other things to think about which we’ll explain here.
-Even though it isn’t considered to be life threatening or even serious, there are some additional questions that may apply.
+This is not to say that you’ll struggle to get life cover with epilepsy, however, there might be some other things to think about which we’ll explain here.
+Even though it isn’t considered to be life-threatening or even serious, some additional questions may apply.

 Life insurance for epilepsy patients